 - Can I pause child support arrears?

-Can back child support be modified in Texas?
+How far back can child support be claimed in Texas?

-How can legal professionals assist with back child support issues in Texas?
+How long can a parent go without paying child support in Texas?

 There is no specific time limit for how long a parent can go without paying child support in Texas.
 However, failing to pay child support can have serious consequences, including legal penalties, enforcement actions, and potential modifications to the child support order.